Special "neurons": muscles and receptors

 Basic muscles (actuators) and receptors (sensors) are illustrated below.

-The "G" receptor (gyroscope, equilibrium sense) gives information about the stick's orientation relative to the gravity force.
-A gyroscope mounted on a horizontally aligned stick sends 0 to its outputs.
-Vertical position is perceived as -1 or +1 depending on which end is higher. [animation]
+The "G" receptor (gyroscope, equilibrium sense) gives information about the stick's tilt relative to the force of gravity.
+A gyroscope mounted on a horizontally aligned stick outputs a 0.
+A vertical position is perceived as −1 or +1 depending on which end is higher. [try it!]

 The "T" receptor (touch) can be imagined as a whisker attached to the stick.
-Its relaxed state is -1 (nothing detected in the whiskers' range).
+Its relaxed state is −1 (nothing detected in the whisker's range).
 The signal value grows as the stick gets closer to any material object.
-Reaches 0 when the stick touches the ground.
-Higher values mean that the stick is pushed into the ground. [animation]
+It reaches 0 when the stick touches the ground.
+Higher values mean that the stick is pushed into the ground. [try it!]

-The "S" receptor (smell) excitation depends on the sum of the neighbor energy sources (energy balls and other creatures).
-Output range is from 0 (nothing detected) to 1 (maximum).
-Rich or closer energy sources smell 'stronger' than small or distant ones. [animation]
+The "S" receptor (smell) excitation depends on the sum of the neighboring energy sources (energy balls and other creatures).
+The output range is from 0 (nothing detected) to 1 (maximum).
+Rich or closer energy sources smell 'stronger' than small or distant ones. [try it!]

 Formulas for basic effectors and receptors